labscript-suite/labscript-devices/docs/source/devices/AD9959DDSSweeper.rst

 The Pico interface provides the following:

 * 16,656 instructions distributed evenly among the configured channels; 16,656, 8,615, 5,810, and 4,383 for 1, 2, 3, 4 channels respectively.
 * External timing via a pseudoclock clockline.
-Interal timing is also possible, but not currently supported (if this is of interest, please `open an issue <https://github.com/labscript-suite/labscript-devices/issues>`).
-* The Pi Pico can be used as a (low quality) clock for the AD9959 evaluation board.
+* By default, the AD9959 system reference clock is taken from the Pi Pico.
+If a higher quality clock is needed, the user can provide an external system reference clock  to the AD9959.
+For more details on clocking, see the Usage section.

 Installation
 ~~~~~~~~~~~~